Dart-Code/Website/_docs/settings.md

 An array of paths to be excluded from Dart analysis.
 This option should usually be set at the Workspace level.
 Excluded folders will also be ignored when detecting project types.

 ## dart.analyzerPath
-The path to a custom Dart analysis server.
+The path to a custom Dart Analysis Server.
+This setting is intended for use by Dart Analysis Server developers.

 ## dart.cliAdditionalArgs
 Additional args to pass to the `dart` command when running CLI scripts.
 Using the `args`/`toolArgs` fields in `launch.json` is usually better than this setting as this setting will apply to _all_ projects.